In this article, we are going to show you how to create a new sudo user on Ubuntu.

-This may seem obvious but I will state it anyway.
+This might seem obvious, but we will state it anyway.

-To create the new user, simply enter the following command:
+To create a new user, simply enter the following command:

 sudo adduser wayne

-Above, I used the adduser command to create a new Ubuntu user called wayne.
-After you enter this command, you will be prompted to fill out details about this new user.
+Above, we used the adduser command to create a new Ubuntu user called “wayne”.

-Step 3.
-Add the new user to our sudoers list.
+3. Add the new user to your sudoers list.

-To add the user to your sudoers file, we will use the usermod command:
+To add the user to our sudoers file, we will use the usermod command:

 sudo usermod -aG sudo wayne

-To test the sudo privileges of our new user, we will need to switch accounts:
+To test the privileges of our new user, we will need to switch accounts:

 su - wayne

-Note that the hyphen is important as it tells Ubuntu that you want to adopt the environment of the user in question.
+In this case, the hyphen is important as it tells Ubuntu that you want to adopt the user’s environment.

 sudo touch /home/wayne/test.txt